p3l6/bag-notation/README.md

   - time: required, unless implied by a recognized valid [[tune style]]
   - note: set the base note length, ususally ommited for the default of eighth
   - tempo: set the tunes tempo. should be an integer in bpm
+  - rev: set a revision date or version, placed in the footer
 - inline fields:
   - (h): harmony line. only valid at the very beginning of a line
+    - this has a shorthand, which is a single `&` at the beginning of the line
   - note: change the base note length
   - time: change the time signature
   - tempo: change the tempo